listeningtoclimatechange/listeningtoclimatechange.github.io/_notes/publications.md

 ### Invited talks
 *Ear on earth.
 The sound of climate change*, The Poly Listening Club, Zurich University of the Arts, 7 May 2024.

-*Sounds of climate changed landscapes*, University of Sheffield, 24 October 2023.
+*Sounds of climate changed landscapes*, Landscape Research Seminar, University of Sheffield, 24 October 2023.

 *Sounds of water environments under stress*, UNESCO Week of Sound in Edinburgh, 17 October 2023.